-Employer Matching Gifts: An Easy Way to Raise More
+Corporate Gift Matching: An Easy Way to Raise More

 In fact, research shows more than $4 to $7 billion in available matching gift revenue is left on the table each year, despite 26 million individuals being eligible to participate in these workplace giving programs.

-- The Basics of Matching Gifts
+- The Basics of Corporate Gift Matching

 - Why Matching Gifts Matter

-- Top Matching Gift Roadblocks
+- Top Matching Gift Roadblocks to Watch Out For

-- Matching Gift Fundraising Strategies
+- 7 Standout Matching Gift Fundraising Strategies

-The Basics of Matching Gifts
+The Basics of Corporate Gift Matching

-Before you can expect to raise more through corporate matching gift funding, it makes sense to start at the beginning with a solid understanding of these programs.
-Here’s what you need to know!
+Before you can expect to raise more through corporate gift matching funding, it makes sense to start at the beginning with a solid understanding of these programs.
+Here’s what you need to know.

 Corporate matching gift programs are offered by thousands of companies that agree to financially match the charitable donations their employees make to qualifying nonprofit causes.